iCliniq Logo

 Hi doctor,

 I am a healthy 50-year-old female, and recently I have had a tingly sensation on the side of my nose.
 It is not constant.
 I am not experiencing these sensations anywhere else in my body, nor am I suffering weakness or pain.
-I have a low vitamin B12 and am an iron-deficient anemic.
+I have low vitamin B12 and am an iron-deficient anemic.
 I am also in perimenopause.
 When I looked up the symptoms, MS kept coming up.
 Is what I am feeling the first sign of MS?
-Thank you.

 Hello,